-On this day in 1865, Henry Wirz, a Swiss immigrant and the commander of Andersonville prison in Georgia, is hanged for the murder of soldiers incarcerated there during the Civil War.
+On November 10, 1865, Henry Wirz, a Swiss immigrant and the commander of Andersonville prison in Georgia, is hanged for the murder of soldiers incarcerated there during the Civil War.

 Wirz was charged with conspiracy to injure the health and lives of Union soldiers and murder.
 His trial began in August 1865, and ran for two months.
 During the trial, some 160 witnesses were called to testify.
 Though Wirz did demonstrate indifference towards Andersonville’s prisoners, he was, in part, a scapegoat and some evidence against him was fabricated entirely.
 He was found guilty and sentenced to die on November 10 in Washington, D.C.
 On the scaffold, Wirz reportedly said to the officer in charge, “I know what orders are, Major.
 I am being hanged for obeying them.”
 The 41-year-old Wirz was one of the few people convicted and executed for crimes committed during the Civil War.